PeterVuyk/Livestream-manager/README.md

 ## Restful API

-The application have a Restful API with username 'livestream_server'.
+The application have a Restful API with username 'livestream_manager'.
 If you would like to use the Restful API we advice you to update the password:

 Run the command below, choose for encoder `Symfony\Component\Security\Core\User\User` and fill in a secret password:

     $ php bin/console security:encode-password

 Copy the encoded password and overwrite the existing encrypted password in the file: `security.yaml`.
-Key: `security.providers.in_memory.memory.users.livestream_server.password`.
+Key: `security.providers.in_memory.memory.users.livestream_manager.password`.

 More information: [Symfony security - Encoding the User's Password](https://symfony.com/doc/4.0/security.html#b-configuring-how-users-are-loaded)